 Deep learning over time:

 As a school we use research and pedagogy to underpin our approach to learning.
-Learning is panned progressively and prior leaning is reviewed and built upon.
+Learning is planned progressively and prior leaning is reviewed and built upon.
 We recognise the need for a spaced review of knowledge and skills to ensure learning is embedded in the long term memory.

 Our learning endpoints are embedded into our curriculum.
 We ensure all learners have equal opportunities to succeed and were possible be challenged beyond the curriculum to apply and develop their skills and thinking.